clirdlf/participatory_voting/README.md

 [![Ruby on Rails CI](https://github.com/clirdlf/participatory_voting/actions/workflows/rubyonrails.yml/badge.svg)](https://github.com/clirdlf/participatory_voting/actions/workflows/rubyonrails.yml)

+# Database Dump

+The latest database dump is in `Box/projects/yyyy_voting.dump`

 ## ConfTool Notes

 To get the download for this, navigate to **Data Import and Export** on the **Overview** screen.
 Click on **Export Data** and select the following: